-The Company recorded gross profit of US\$29 thousand for the reporting six months of FY2024 as opposed to gross loss of US\$136 thousand for the 1H FY2023.
+The Company recorded gross profit of US\$456 thousand for the reporting six months of FY2025 as opposed to gross profit of US\$29 thousand for the 1H FY2024.
 This improvement is under influence of key factors: shift in business strategy, optimization in operational efficiencies.
+On a quarterly basis gross profit declined by 27.3% q-o-q